 You may also like: Rosemary and Vinegar Rinse Concentrate for Hair Re-Growth

-The beneficial acids in apple cider vinegar gets rid of residues from hair products, sweat or dead skin cells.
-Since the residue coats the hair and causes it to look dull and weighed down, removing residue will make your hair bouncy.
+The organic acids in apple cider vinegar clarify the residues from hair products, hard water, sweat and dead skin cells.ย Since the residue coats the hair and causes it to look dull and weighed down, clarifying it will make your hair bouncy and vibrant.

 Besides, vinegar also unclogs hair follicles and allows it to breathe so your hair can grow without any hindrance.